DAF201/2022_fall_school_garbage/Logic.md

 ## Interval Notation

-"[" and "]" means including boundary, "(" and ")" means excluding boundary.
+"[" and "]" means including boundary, "(" and ")" means excluding boundary

 closed interval [a,b]